Torches

 >

-If you are going with an oxygen tank, purchase a tank that is larger than your gas tank.
+If you are going with an oxygen tank, purchase a tank larger than your gas tank.
 Acetylene uses O2 at a rate of 1 part gas to 25 parts oxygen.
-If you are using disposable cylinders, you will use 15 to 30 disposable oxygen cylinders for every disposable propane cylinder – depending on whether you are using an oxidizing flame or not.
-(See MF Metal Arts video, above).
+If you are using disposable cylinders, you will use 15 to 30 disposable oxygen cylinders for every disposable propane cylinder – depending on whether you use an oxidizing flame.
+(See MF Metal Arts video above).
 See Smith’s PDF for more information

 Propane should never be stored in a home, basement, or attached garage.
 See Propane 101 for information on propane storage.
 Check your local, state, and federal laws.